kharchenkolab/Baysor/README.md

 ### Build CLI application from source

-On linux, you can build the command-line tool from source.
-To do that you need to clone this package and run the Makefile:
+This method requires a linux installation with `gcc`, `wget` and `make` tools installed.
+Then, to build the command-line tool without a julia installation, you need to clone this package and run the Makefile:

 ```bash
 git clone https://github.com/kharchenkolab/Baysor.git